 I happen to be a full-time working mom.
 I breastfeed my son (who is currently 8 months old) and he gets bottles of breast milk while I’m away.
 This means I have to get my pump on at work.
-I also pumped at work with my daughter who is now 5 years old, so this isn’t my first rodeo.
+I also did a lot of breast pumping at work for my daughter who is now 5 years old, so this isn’t my first rodeo.
 The following is what works for me, but if I can help another momma out with some tips, then I’ll be happy!
 So here are some tips coming from a working, pumping mom who has done this more than once!

 - Build your freezer stash!
 I can’t emphasize this enough.
 Although this step starts before you go back to work, while you’re on maternity leave.
 It’s really hard finding time to pump, especially if your little one is ALWAYS on the boob like my two were in the beginning.
 But trust me when I say you will thank yourself later for doing it when you can.
 I really would suggest pumping once a day if you can just to stash it in the freezer.
 You can pump directly into bags, or you can pump into bottles and pour them into storage bags.
 Amazon has some great deals on these storage bags, these are some of my favorites: Lansinoh Breastmilk Storage Bags Even if you think you will never use this milk—oh yes, you will.
 And you will use it faster than you ever dreamed of.